-Another major need of updating your website is because the updates reveal the security issues wherefore, the security holes become quite apparent.
+Another major need for updating your website is because the updates reveal the security issues wherefore, the security holes become quite apparent.
 This makes an older version of the website more vulnerable to attacks.

 Similar to updating your core you need also to update the themes and plugins of your WP websites as well.
 You need to remember that every theme and plugin is like another door that leads to your website's admin dashboard.
 This is the reason you need to update regularly them else you will succumb to the malicious users who are in the wake of finding a hole in your website.